athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Twins of Rowan.md

     desc: "`pf2:2`  The twins of rowan makes a rapier Strike, followed by two fist Strikes, all against the same target.
 These attacks all count toward the twins' multiple attack penalty, but the penalty doesn't increase until after the twins make their attacks."

   - name: "Lifespring Burst"
-    desc: "`pf2:3` (plant,primal,vitality) Once per day, the twins of rowan can strike the ground with their sword, releasing a 30-foot burst of life energy centered on the twins that deals 14d6 vitality damage (DC 30 Fortitude check save); the twins of rowan is immune.
+    desc: "`pf2:3` (plant,primal,vitality) Once per day, the twins of rowan can strike the ground with their sword, releasing a @Template[burst|distance:30] of life energy centered on the twins that deals 14d6 vitality damage (DC 30 Fortitude check save); the twins of rowan is immune.
 The area affected by this burst then becomes greater difficult terrain as vibrant new plant life ruptures through it."

   - name: "[[Bestiary Ability Glossary/Throw Rock|Throw Stump]]"
     desc: "`pf2:1`  Can also be used to throw stumps and logs.\n\n* * *\n"